 Answer: c) Cardiac index

-Description: Cardiac index adjusts cardiac output for variations in body size by dividing cardiac output by body surface area, providing a more accurate assessment of cardiac function relative to body size.
+Description: Cardiac index adjusts cardiac output for variations in body size by dividing cardiac output by body surface area, providing a more accurate assessment of cardiac function relative to body size. - What term describes the phenomenon when sound waves are absorbed and converted into heat as they pass through tissues?

 a) Reflection